fahadyaseen0/Net-Work-It/README.md

 - **Testing** - Unit and integration tests
 - **Analytics** - User engagement tracking

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/new-feature`)
-3. Commit your changes (`git commit -am 'Add new feature'`)
-4. Push to the branch (`git push origin feature/new-feature`)
-5. Create a Pull Request

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License -
 ## 🙏 Acknowledgments

 - Next.js team for the amazing framework